Sathira443/CP_Lab_02/README.md

 Following screenshots were added which consist of console outputs.
 1. Bus with id 1 with only one rider
 2. Bus with id 2 with 43 riders
-3. Bud with id 3 arrives riders arriving scenario
+3. Bus with id 3 arrives riders arriving
 4. Bus with id 4 departing without single rider
 5. More than 50 riders waiting for a bus(es)
 6. Bus with id 5 arrives
 7. Bus with id 5 departs with the first 50 riders (others waiting for the next bus)
-8. Bus with id 6 arrives, riders boarding where bus with id 5 left off.
-Riders continues to arrive at the bus holt
+8. Bus with id 6 arrives, and riders baord where bus with id 5 left off.
+Riders continue to arrive at the bus stop

 # Notes
 ```